grannycart/subworld-shortstory1/rough-draft_from-typed-version.md

 "Captain Percy..."
 Cassandra was listening carefully to the headset.

 "What?
-More fucking back news?"
+More fucking bad news?"

 "No... in fact it seems like we are quite a bit further from the contact than when they stopped their engines... nearly a quarter mile now."